pluralsight/guides/in-review/microsoft-net/globalization-with-attached-properties-in-wpf/article.md

 	}
 }
 ```
-It is fairly simple; we create 2 seperate properties for both languages named TurkishText and EnglishText.
+The code above is fairly simple.
+First, we create 2 separate properties for both languages, which are named TurkishText and EnglishText.
 These properties will be of type ```string``` .
-Finally we define the getters and setters for these properties.
+Then we define the getters and setters for these properties.

-So now that we defined the properties, we can add them to our XAML code.
+Now that we defined the properties, we can add them to our XAML code.

 ```xaml
 <Window